xtdb/core2/plan.md

 attribute as per above.

 A nested document will be lifted out and indexed separately.
-If it doesn't have an `_id` attribute it will be indexed under the content hash of its normalised JSON string (sorted keys, single line, no extra spaces).
+If it doesn't have an `_id` attribute it will be stored under the content hash of its normalised JSON string (sorted keys, single line, no extra spaces).
 This allows component documents to be shared, and be without their own history.